De Montfort University2014 League Table Ranking 81

 State of the art Business and Law facilities for DMU students

-- De Montfort University (DMU) holds open days in July and October each year to give you, your friends and family a taste of life at university.
+- De Montfort University (DMU) holds open days throughout the year to give you, your friends and family a taste of life at university.
 Book your place online now.

 - If you can't make an open day, DMU offers campus tours throughout the year.